 I M 452 - Computer Game Modification

 Software development and programming aspects of computer games, game engine modification, and virtual reality simulations, including event loops, execution threads, collision detection, multi-threading, performance analysis, multi-user games and networking.
 Cross-listed with IM 552, CIS 452, CIS 552.
-Prerequisite: junior standing, CS 101, CS 102, CS 140; or consent of instructor.
+Prerequisites: junior standing, CS 101, CS 102, CS 140; or consent of instructor.

 I M 453 - Concepting and Storytelling for Game Design

 Process of narrative and interactive development for games.
 Students will work individually and in small groups learning how to write, pre-visualize, present, and produce their games.
 Cross-listed as IM 553, CIS 453, CIS 553.
-Prerequisite: junior standing; IM 113, IM 115, IM 213, IM 215, IM 285, IM 313; or consent of instructor.
+Prerequisites: junior standing; IM 113, IM 115, IM 213, IM 215, IM 285, IM 313; or consent of instructor.

 I M 455 - Computer Graphics

 Introduction to the theory and implementation of computer graphics with 2D and 3D applications in computer gaming, including 2D and 3D graphic primitives and objects, OpenGL, geometric transformations, image synthesis, rendering and lighting, and virtual environments.
 Cross-listed with IM 555, CIS 455, CIS 555.
-Prerequisite: junior standing; CS 101, CS 102, CS 140; or consent of instructor.
+Prerequisites: junior standing; CS 101, CS 102, CS 140; or consent of instructor.

 I M 456 - Game Engine Programming

 Advanced techniques and technologies for programming computer game engines, multi-user games, virtual environments, and virtual reality simulations.
 Cross listed with IM 556, CIS 456, CIS 556.
-Prerequisite: junior standing, CIS 452, CIS 455; or consent of instructor.
+Prerequisites: junior standing, CIS 452, CIS 455; or consent of instructor.

 I M 457 - Digital Animation

 A studio course exploring computer modeling and animation.
 Survey of the theory, history, and practice involved with creating quality modeling for print media, and also modeling and animation for time-based audiovisual media.
 Cross-listed as IM 557, CIS 457, CIS 557.
-Prerequisite: junior standing; ART 105, ART 106, IM 285; or consent of instructor.
+Prerequisites: junior standing; ART 105, ART 106, IM 285; or consent of instructor.

 I M 458 - Sound Design

 Theoretical and practical sound design.
 Music composition, field sound recording, studio tracking, aesthetic analysis of music, electronic sound generation.
 Digital game technologies, 3D sound processing and generative audio structures.
 Mixing in non-linear environments and final mastering.
 Cross-listed with IM558, CIS458, CIS558.
-Prerequisite: junior standing; IM113, IM285; or consent of instructor.
+Prerequisites: junior standing; IM113, IM285; or consent of instructor.

 I M 459 - Computer Game Capstone Project

 Game development, including advanced game design, software development, and game production concepts.
 Integration of audio, visual, storytelling, programming, and design.
 Project build within multi-disciplinary teams.
 Cross-listed with IM 559, CIS 459, CIS 559.
-Prerequisite: completion of all other coursework in game design minor or computer game technology minor; or completion of all other coursework in game design concentration or computer game technology concentration; or consent of instructor.
+Prerequisites: completion of all other coursework in game design minor or computer game technology minor; or completion of all other coursework in game design concentration or computer game technology concentration; or consent of instructor.

 I M 463 - Concepting and Storytelling for Web and Application Design

 Process of narrative in design and development of Web sites and applications.
 Students will work individually and in small groups learning how to write, pre-visualize, present, and produce their web and application design projects.
-Prerequisite: junior standing; IM 113, IM 115, IM 213, IM 215, IM 285, IM 313; or consent of instructor.
+Prerequisites: junior standing; IM 113, IM 115, IM 213, IM 215, IM 285, IM 313; or consent of instructor.